slowernews/wisdom-tldr/README.md

 > *'Your productivity as a manager is measured as the productivity of your team.
 Being seated making stuff is not productive.
 The key principle is putting your team’s productivity first.
 Remember, you are a communication hub and a multiplier.
 Think about what is best for others, and think about the things you can delegate vs. the things that only you can do.
 If you truly work for your people instead of hiding at your desk, just tell yourself: What I accomplished today is not yet visible, but it will be.'*

+> *'If you want to go fast, go alone.
+If you want to go far, go together.' -- African proverb*

 > *'A manager should make himself 2 questions a day:<br>
 «What is important to accomplish?» (where are you going)<br>